Cloudy Kitchen

 If you don't have any Muscovado sugar, you can sub it for either light or dark brown sugar if you like!
 Both will work fine.
 Muscovado gives a darker colour of dough and a slightly deeper flavour.
 I have made these with light, dark, and muscovado sugar, and they all work great.

 I use a cookie scoop!
 I have a bunch of different sizes, and they help so much to keep the cookie dough balls nice and even.
-If you are looking to get just one, get the one I linked, but a 1 Tbsp and a ¼ cup are great to have on hand too.
+If you are looking to get just one, get the one I linked, but a 1 tablespoon and a ¼ cup are great to have on hand too.

 Peanut Butter Cup cookies on baking sheet with melted chocolate puddles on the top.

-• Brown Butter Salted Caramel Chocolate Chunk Cookies
+Brown Butter Chocolate Chip Cookies

 Print